Billy Hamill

-William Gordon Hamill (born 23 May 1970, in California, United States) is an American international motorcycle speedway rider.
-He is a former Speedway World Champion, winning the title in 1996.
+William Gordon Hamill (born 23 May 1970) is an American international motorcycle speedway rider.
+He is a former Speedway World Champion, winning the title in 1996 and earned 29 caps for the United States national speedway team.

 Career

 Early career

-Hamill began junior speedway in California in 1983, eventually turning professional in 1986.
+Hamill was born on 23 May 1970 in California, United States.
+He began junior speedway in California in 1983, eventually turning professional in 1986.
 In 1990, he left California to race for Cradley Heathens in the British League, joining fellow Californian and friend Greg Hancock.
 In his debut season of racing in Europe, Hamill won his first FIM Gold Medal as the USA won the World Team Cup.